 Except for laser aiming and tactical lighting systems that we assemble at our Wilsonville, Oregon facility, we generally utilize third-party contract manufacturers and suppliers for our finished products and product components.
-Third-party contract manufacturers and suppliers provide finished products and product component specifications.
+Third-party contract manufacturers and suppliers provide finished products and product components to us in accordance with our product and component specifications.
 Third parties also supply us and our contract manufacturers with the raw materials used in our products and product components, including steel, plastic, aluminum, copper, lead, and packaging materials.
 Most of our third-party contract manufacturers and suppliers are in Asia, primarily China, and, to a lesser extent, Taiwan and Japan.
 We perform some very minor assembly of products at our Columbia, Missouri facility.